MussaKhan74/aws-bootcamp-cruddur-2023/journal/week5.md

 - FIX: datetime was not working from the list-conversations script.
 So I had to update it accordingly like imported "import datetime" and added "year = str(datetime.datetime.now().year)" at <--Line.13>
 Ref: https://stackoverflow.com/questions/1133147/how-to-extract-the-year-from-a-python-datetime-object

+## Week 5 DynamoDB Stream

+Run docker-compose up command in cli.
+Run backend-flask/bin/ddb/schema-load prod command in cli to create dyanmodb instance in AWS .

+Than go to Tables in DynamoDb section over AWS Dashboard.
+Go to your cruddur-messages table > Exports & Streams.
+Turn "on" the DynamoDb Stream and select the attribute "new image".

+After that we will go to the VPC Section > End points > Hit Create New.
+After Creating the VPC, we will create lambda function.

+In Lambda Page, Click on functions on left side bar, than hit create function with name "cruddur-messaging-stream" and create it.

+After deploying your Lambda code, go to configuration > permissions > hit "role name" > Add Permission > Attach Policies > Search "AWSLambdaInvocation-DynamoDB" and add it to permissions

+- Note: We dropped the above created cruddur-messages from dynamoDb because we updated the './bin/ddb/schema-load' file.

+Rerun the 'backend-flask/bin/ddb/schema-load prod' file.
+It will create the "cruddur-messages" again inside the dynamodb on AWS dashboard with updated settings.
+- Probably need to turn on the stream again on it because we created it again.

+After that scroll down on the "cruddur-messages" export and streams section and you will see create trigger and hit that.
+Select your lambda function "cruddur-messaging-stream" and hit create trigger.

+Now open your frontend app and try to send new short message of the already created another user in your cognito which would be saved in the RDS.
+It will show that message.

+- Note: Also add new permission policy "AmazonDynamoDBFullAccess"